Alban Berg: Early works (1907–1914)

+Wozzeck (1917–1924) and Lulu (1928–1929)

 From 1915 to 1918 Berg served in the Austro-Hungarian Army.
 During a period of leave in 1917 he accelerated work on his first opera, Wozzeck.
 After the end of World War I, he settled again in Vienna, where he taught private pupils.
 He also helped Schoenberg run his Society for Private Musical Performances, which sought to create the ideal environment for the exploration and appreciation of unfamiliar new music by means of open rehearsals, repeat performances, and the exclusion of professional critics.